subquery/documentation/docs/run_publish/run.md

 :::

-This will point the query node to a manifest file which can be in YAML or JSON format.
+This will point the query node to a manifest file which can be in TS, YAML or JSON format.

 #### Change the block fetching batch size